VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creation of the shader module.md

 Tags: [[vulkan]] [[vulkan shaders]]
 # Creation of the shader module

-This is going to part of the graphics pipeline as a **VkShaderModule**.
-You need to create with the good old creation struct pattern.
+To create the shader model we are required to create the **VkShaderModule** type.
+Which is done with the good old creation struct pattern.

 Assuming you've aligned the char* pointer to a uint32_t* width by [[Reading in compiled shaders]] correctly you should okay.
 I'm only going to show the vertex shader but any shader has the same idea.